almostengr/almostengrwebsite/web/docs/lightshow/faq.md

 parts and having greater reliability for being switched on and off frequently.

 Mechanical relays heat up from switching on an off.
-When done repeatedly, like during a song, the relay can actually over heat, self-destruct, or weld itself closed.
+When done repeatedly, like during a song, the relay can actually over heat and weld itself closed.

 #### FM Radio Transmitter